Skip to product information

 Vintage birding guides are collected for their blend of scientific insight and artistic illustration.
 Mid-century editions helped popularize birdwatching, bringing identification into the hands of everyday enthusiasts.
 Today, they are valued as both practical references and nostalgic artifacts of a growing appreciation for the natural world.

 Roger Tory Peterson’s A Field Guide to the Birds is widely regarded as one of the most influential natural history books of the 20th century—revolutionizing how birds are identified in the field and helping to popularize birdwatching across North America.
+Often considered the standard field reference of its era, this guide bridges scientific study and everyday observation—equally at home in the field or on the shelf of a natural history collection.

 This revised and enlarged edition, sponsored by the National Audubon Society, reflects the continued evolution of Peterson’s groundbreaking approach, combining scientific accuracy with unmatched visual clarity.
 Designed for practical use in the field, the guide emphasizes key identifying features—what Peterson called “field marks”—allowing even beginners to distinguish between similar species with confidence.